jnozzi/cocoadev.com/markdown/MemoryLeakHelp.md

 	}
 }

-shadowedImageWithImage: is using the code General/JediKnil posted.
+shadowedImageWithImage: is using the code JediKnil posted.
 The cell's code is as follows:

 - (void)dealloc {
 	[image release];
 	[super dealloc];
 }

-- (void)setImage:(General/NSImage *)anImage
+- (void)setImage:(NSImage *)anImage
 {
 	if(anImage != image && anImage != nil)
 	{